Disney argues wrongful death suit should be tossed because plaintiff signed up for a Disney+ trial

 Arbitration allows people to settle disputes without going to court and generally involves a neutral arbitrator who reviews arguments and evidence before making a binding decision, or award.

+“We are merely defending ourselves against the plaintiff’s attorney’s attempt to include us in their lawsuit against the restaurant,” the company wrote in an emailed statement.

+Raglan Road, the Irish pub in Disney Springs where Tangsuan dined, didn’t respond to an email seeking comment Wednesday.
+Disney Springs is owned by Disney, which leases some of the spaces in the outdoor dining, shopping and entertainment complex to other companies.

-Piccolo's lawsuit, which was filed in February, claims that he, his wife and his mother ate at the Raglan Road Irish Pub in Disney Springs, an outdoor shopping, dining and entertainment complex at Disney World, on Oct.
-5, 2023.
+Piccolo's lawsuit, which was filed in February, claims that he, his wife and his mother decided to eat at Raglan Road on Oct.
+5, 2023 because it was billed on Disney’s website as having “allergen free food.”

-After informing their server numerous times that she had a severe allergy to nuts and dairy products and required “allergen-free food," Tangsuan ordered the vegan fritter, scallops, onion rings and a vegan shepherd’s pie.
+After informing their server numerous times that she had a severe allergy to nuts and dairy products, Tangsuan ordered the vegan fritter, scallops, onion rings and a vegan shepherd’s pie.

 The waiter then “guaranteed” that the food was allergen-free even though some of the items were not served with “allergen free flags," the lawsuit states.